daz4126/Nanny-State/README.md

 **NANNY STATE** provides a simple to use declarative API that makes it easy to build interactive user interfaces.

-It stores all the app data in a single state object and updates the view whenever the state changes.
+It stores all the app data in a single state object and automatically updates the view whenever the state changes.

 NANNY STATE is: